Oakland Hills Country Club

 On February 17, 2022, the main building was engulfed in flames.
-No injuries were reported and the cause of the fire is still unknown.
+No injuries were reported.
+The clubhouse was having some flashing fixed when a blowtorch hit a section of the outside wall.
+The wood structure went up in flames.

 History

 In 1916, two Ford Motor Company executives, advertising head Joseph Mack and chief accountant and first sales manager Norval Hawkins, purchased a parcel of farmland on Maple Road – 15 mi northwest of Detroit in Bloomfield Hills.
 Construction began in 1917 and Mack was elected as the first president of the club.
 When the South Course of Oakland Hills was formally opened on July 13, 1918, it enjoyed prestige because of its designer - Ross, the foremost golf course architect of his day – and its first club pro, U.S. Open champion Walter Hagen.
 The clubhouse was the Miller farmhouse on the North side of Maple Road and the old chicken coop served as Hagen's pro shop.
 One hundred-forty memberships were sold at $250 each.

 The current clubhouse was completed and formally opened in August 1922 at a cost of $650,000 unfinished.
 The original structure had accommodations for 48 overnight guests, as it was not uncommon in that era for members to stay at the Club for weeks at a time.
 Modern roads and nearby motels obviated the need for overnight accommodations and the need for space to meet the needs of expanded membership saw the last rooms eliminated in a 1968 renovation.

 A full social program was in effect in the early days of the club, with informal dances every Wednesday and Saturday night.
 Hagen, who broke the barriers of social ostracism against golf professionals, attested to the friendly atmosphere that prevailed when he said that the treatment he had received at Oakland Hills had spoiled him and made him accustomed to being treated as any golfer, pro or amateur, should be.
 Guest play was most popular in the early days.
 In 1923 there was more guest play on our South Course than any other course in the Midwest.